andiwirz/com.luxtronik.heatpump/README.md

 - The thermostat correction (`target_temperature.heating`) shifts the heating curve by the set value.
 Positive values → warmer, negative values → cooler.
 - All write operations are sent to the controller immediately.
 A confirmation poll is automatically triggered 3 seconds after each write to reflect the updated values without waiting for the next poll interval.
+- Write operations are serialized — if two flow actions trigger writes simultaneously (e.g. "Restore hysteresis" + "Set operation mode"), they are queued and executed one after the other to avoid TCP conflicts.
 - Write protection prevents polling cycles from immediately overwriting manually set values (120s protection window).
 - The cooling mode capability visibility is configurable: Auto (based on `FreigabKuehl`), Always show, or Always hide.
 - Room temperature capabilities (`measure_temp_room`, `measure_temp_room_target`) are only populated when an RBE room display is physically connected to the controller.